nidhaloff/deep-translator/docs/README.rst

     # pass language by their abbreviation
     translated_word = LingueeTranslator(source='en', target='fr').translate(word)

-- Return all synonyms or words that matches
+- Return all synonyms or words that match

 .. code-block:: python